bcgov/inclusive-names-service/docs/glossary.md

 #### <a id="grapheme"> </a>  grapheme

 A grapheme is the basic element of a language.
 In the English language, grapheme and character are synonymous; the letters a-z, A-Z, and the digits 0-9 are all graphemes.
 In other languages, though, a grapheme may correspond with a combination of two or more characters (or [code points](#code_point), in [Unicode](#unicode)).
-For example, in the name of the First Nations community Tk'emlúps te Secwe̓pemc, the grapheme "e̓" is a combination of the code points 'LATIN SMALL LETTER E' (code 0065) and 'COMBINING COMMA ABOVE' (code 0313).
+For example, in the name of the First Nations community Tk'emlúps te Secwe̓pemc, the grapheme "e̓" is a combination of the code points 'LATIN SMALL LETTER E' (code point 0065) and 'COMBINING COMMA ABOVE' (code point 0313).

 #### <a id="unicode_ready"> </a> Unicode-Ready